varnishcache/varnish-cache/doc/sphinx/users-guide/logging.rst

 works.
 Instead of logging to normal log file Varnish logs to a shared memory segment.
 When the end of the segment is reached we start over, overwriting old data.
 This is much, much faster then logging to a file and it doesn't require disk space.
+Besides it gives you much, much more information when you need it.

 The flip side is that if you forget to have a program actually write the logs to disk they will disappear.